 We found: £2,950 – 2012 – 96,000 miles

 With various cosmetic upgrades, the 2012 Ibiza is far more attractive than it’s predecessors.
 That’s not all that makes it stand out though.
 The Ibiza’s handles corners extremely well, and its excellent suspension means that almost every bump in the road is smoothed out.
-Visibility of the Ibiza isn’t perfect, however, since the rear pillars partially block over-the-shoulder vision.
+The visibility of the Ibiza isn’t perfect, however, since the rear pillars partially block over-the-shoulder vision.

 The Ibiza does have low running costs and is cheap to insure, which makes it a brilliant option for those looking to keep long-term expenses down.
 It might not be as fun to drive as the Ford Fiesta, but that doesn’t change the fact that it’s still an enjoyable and responsive drive.